 For this article, however, we'll practice creating a new, custom registration form to ensure that the information you need (and none that you don't) is submitted with your events.

-You can also set several other registration options, including number of attendees, response deadlines, waiting lists, guest attendance, event organizers, event check in, response notifications, and manual and automatic registration reminders.
+You can also set several other registration options, including maximum number of attendees, response deadlines, waiting lists, guest attendance, event organizers, event check in, response notifications, and manual and automatic registration reminders.

 Set up open registration for an event

 You can set up registration at the time you create a new event or for any existing event.

 The Trumba editing environment opens to your new calendar, which shows as active (and selected with a check mark) under Current Publication on the left.

 The Edit page appears, open by default to the Event Information tab.